 A kiosk ordering system allows contact-free ordering for customers that is easy and convenient to use.
-Kiosk systems have grown tremendously in popularity due to a growing need for more automated ordering that is also safe and convenient.
+Kiosk systems have grown tremendously in popularity due to the demand for more automated ordering that is also safe and convenient.

 A kiosk ordering system comprises four essential pieces: the enclosure, the software, the display, and the integrations/components that allow it to handle specific processes.